Understanding the strengths and weaknesses of our social nature can save us a lot of money.

 Let’s say you see someone who may need help, but no one seems to be responding.
 You feel awkward and uncertain because surely if this person needed help someone would’ve stepped up.
 To act against the group may mean ridicule – or that they see danger that you don’t.
 So your tendency will be to do what they do or at least to wait to see if what’s needed becomes clearer.

-The best counter to this tendency is to decide – in advance – that you will be the one to offer help if somebody needs it.
+The best way to counteract this tendency is to decide – in advance – that you will be the one to offer help if somebody needs it.
 Make that decision in advance, and practice a few possible scenarios in your mind.
 You’ll be in a different mindset when it comes time to help others, and you’ll be better able to act when others don’t.

 As with any skill, we strengthen it through practice.
 Look for the manipulations in advertisements and notice when you feel affected by them.
 Then decide what you want to do about them.